SMS Eber (1903): Service history

-The keel for Eber was laid down at the AG Vulcan in Stettin in 1902, much later than her five sister ships.
-She was launched on 6 June 1902 and commissioned into the German fleet on 15 September that year to begin sea trials.
+The keel for Eber was laid down at the AG Vulcan in Stettin in 1902, much later than her five sister ships; the ship was initially designated with the provisional name "B".
+She was launched on 6 June 1903 and commissioned into the German fleet on 15 September that year to begin sea trials.
 Following the completion of her initial testing, Eber remained out of service for the next seven years.
 The lengthy period in the reserve for a brand new vessel prompted an official inquiry from the Reichstag (Imperial Diet).
 The Reichsmarineamt (Imperial Navy Office) reported that Eber had been intended to serve as a reserve vessel that could be activated to respond to a crisis or to replace a damaged or lost vessel; this response generated laughter during the Reichstag session when the navy's representative read it.

 Eber was activated for her first period of active service in early 1910, to join her sister ship Panther on the western coast of Africa.
 She departed Wilhelmshaven, Germany, on 14 April and arrived in Douala, the capital of the German colony of Kamerun, on 14 July.
 The ship's activity during the deployment was characterized by routine visits to ports along the western coast of Africa to show the flag.
 The tropical climate was difficult for the crews, which were replaced every year, unlike the two-year term for crews assigned to other foreign stations.
 Eber also routinely visited the Canary Islands and Cape Town to give the crew respites from the tropical heat; during periods in Cape Town, repair work was typically done as well.
 In early 1911, Eber sailed to Cadiz, Spain, where her annual overhaul was carried out from 7 January to 6 March.
 On the way back to west Africa, the ship stopped to visit Casablanca in Morocco.
 Eber thereafter arrived in Douala in May, but in late June she was sent back to the Moroccan coast in response to the Agadir Crisis.
 She was to replace Panther, which had stopped there only temporarily on her way back to Germany.
 Eber anchored in the Agadir roadstead with the light cruiser Berlin through November, by which time the crisis had been resolved.
 During this period, she left only briefly to replenish coal and supplies at Las Palmas or Santa Cruz in the Canaries.
 After Eber and Berlin were ordered to leave Morocco, the two ships had to seek shelter at Tanger and Casablanca to avoid severe storms.